sanchitkayth/MiUnlockTool/README.md

 # MiUnlockTool
 This is Unofficial Mi Unlock Tool by Sanchit kay5h.
 This tool helps you to unlock bootloader of xiaomi devices.
 I made this tool because in some cases xiaomi doesn't provide verification code.
-This tool it executable so you don't need to install python or other file.
+This tool is executable so you don't need to install python or other file.
 This tool manage all files by it-self. steps to unlock bootloader:-
 *you need to successfully bind up xiaomi account in mi unlock status.
 *turn your device in fastboot mode.